-- When the condition test comes after the body of the loop it's called a post-test loop. - A post-test loop always executes the body of the code at least once. - Python doesn't have a built-in statement to do this, but we can do it with a slightly modified while loop.

-- We seed the loop condition so we're guaranteed to execute the loop once. - number = -1 while number < 0: number = eval(input("Enter a positive number: ")) - By setting number to -1, we force the loop body to execute at least once.
+- When the condition test comes after the body of the loop it's called a post-test loop. - A post-test loop always executes the body of the code at least once. - Python doesn't have a built-in statement to do this, but we can do it with a slightly modified while loop. - We seed the loop condition so we're guaranteed to execute the loop once. - number = -1 # start with an illegal value while number < 0: # to get into the loop number = float(input("Enter a positive number: ")) - By setting number to -1, we force the loop body to execute at least once.